omarbadawyyyy/medics/README.md

 Setup

-1.
-Clone the Repository:
+1.Clone the Repository:

-2.
-Install Dependencies:
+2.Install Dependencies:

-3.
-Firebase Configuration:
+3.Firebase Configuration:

-•
-Create a new Firebase project in the Firebase Console.
+•Create a new Firebase project in the Firebase Console.

-•
-Add Android and iOS applications to your Firebase project.
+•Add Android and iOS applications to your Firebase project.

-•
-Follow the instructions to add google-services.json (for Android) and GoogleService-Info.plist (for iOS) files to your project.
+•Follow the instructions to add google-services.json (for Android) and GoogleService-Info.plist (for iOS) files to your project.

-•
-Ensure email/password authentication is enabled in Firebase Authentication.
+•Ensure email/password authentication is enabled in Firebase Authentication.